GordonSmith/Visualization/.github/instructions/general.instructions.md

 7. **Documentation**: Update gallery examples and README files
 8. **Build configuration**: Use consistent Rollup setup across packages

+### Linting preferences
+- Use double quotes for strings
+- Linting settings are defined in the `eslint.config.js` file

 ## HPCC Platform Integration

 This framework is designed to work with the **HPCC Systems** big data platform: